-When it comes to feed the bottom feeders in an aquarium, choosing the best fish food for them is important.
-Since not all fish food are suitable for them.
+When it comes to feeding the bottom feeders in an aquarium, choosing the best fish food for them is essential, since all fish food is suitable for them.

 If you only feed flakes, for example, most of them will stay at the water surface.
-The fish from the top and middle level will eat them before they even start sinking.
-Very little of it will sink to the bottom if any at all.
-It makes flakes a bad choice for bottom feeders.
+The fish from the top and the middle level will eat them before they even start sinking.
+Very little of it will fall to the bottom if any at all.
+It makes flakes a lousy choice for bottom feeders.

 We do not recommend overfeeding just for the sake of having some of the food to reach the bottom.
 We must avoid overfeeding to ensure the health of the entire aquarium system and in many cases the survival of your fish.